Opinion and News Analysis

 has partnered with the Charter School Growth Fund to offer scale-up grants

 to its proven charters and CMOs.
 Not a bad idea, indeed.

 Twenty years from now, which of the education

 reforms enacted over the past two decades will remain?
-How many will have faltered, unable to continue
+How many will have

-without support from the system around them?
+crumbled under their own weight—unsupported by the system around them?
 Our guess

 is that many will fall victim to the latter fate.
 For these smart policy reforms